Manitoba Hydro is known around the world for our development of transmitting high-voltage direct current (HVDC) electricity over long distances.

 HVDC transmission helped untap the tremendous hydroelectric potential of the Nelson River in the 1960s, bringing electricity produced by generating stations on the river to southern Manitoba.

 The Nelson River HVDC transmission system includes 3 lines called Bipole I, Bipole II, and Bipole III.
 Bipole refers to the positive (+) pole and a negative (−) pole which allows electricity to travel great distances without much loss of power.

-Before Bipole III’s competition in 2018, over 70% of electricity generated in Manitoba was delivered to customers through Bipole I and Bipole II.
+Before Bipole III’s completion in 2018, over 70% of electricity generated in Manitoba was delivered to customers through Bipole I and Bipole II.

-These 2 transmission lines run alongside each other for much of their 895-km route, starting at 2 converter stations (Radisson and Henday) near Gillam, Manitoba.
-Both lines end in the south at the Dorsey Converter Station.
+These 2 transmission lines run alongside each other for much of their 895-km route, starting at the northern Radisson and Henday converter stations near Gillam.
+Both lines end in the south at the Dorsey converter station just northwest of Winnipeg.

 Because of their proximity to each other, a severe weather event could damage Bipole I and Bipole II at the same time.
-This would have left us unable to transmit enough electricity to meet demand, resulting in extended outages and potential blackouts.
+This would have left us unable to transmit enough electricity to meet demand, and result in extended outages and potential blackouts.